How to Define Telephone Traffic?

 A = Ct/T

-It also follows that when the average call duration is known, the average call intensity can be obtained by determining the number of calls occurring during the period T. Also because A is equal to average number of calls simultaneously in progress, an approximate value of A can be obtained by counting the number of occupied circuits or equipments at uniform interval during the time T and finding the average value.
+It also follows that when the average call duration is known, the average call intensity can be obtained by determining the number of calls occurring during the period T. Also because A is equal to average number of calls simultaneously in progress, an approximate value of A can be obtained by counting the number of occupied circuits or equipment at uniform interval during the time T and finding the average value.

 2.3 Grade of service.